Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?

 Is Ramapo College Hard to Get Into?

 67% of applicants are accepted at Ramapo College in New Jersey.
 Also, in New Jersey, it has the fifth-lowest acceptance rate.
-However, if you meet the standards, you have a good chance of getting accepted to Ramapo College of New Jersey, which has a fairly demanding admissions process.
+However, if you meet the standards, you can get accepted to Ramapo College of New Jersey, which has a fairly demanding admissions process.
 Out of 7,980 candidates, 5,334 were accepted the previous year.

 The institution has rigorous SAT and ACT admission standards, typically admitting students with scores in the top 48% (SAT 1040/1220, ACT 21/27).